ChrCoello/tiffManipulation/README.md

 # tiffManipulation
-A set of Matlab function to manipulate high resolution microscopic images
+A set of Matlab functions to manipulate high resolution microscopic images.
+It focuses mainly on manipulating Tiff images.

 ## Resizing images
 Function name: **tiffResizeProd.m**